 I am a big fan of small acts of self-care to ensure that you don’t find yourself burned out.
 I am also a realist and know that there is a season for everything.
 There’s the season of the holidays, when demands on your social life grow.
 Fall always ushers in the need to get life in gear.
 And, of course, who can deny the siren’s call of New Year’s Resolutions or the heady excitement of coming spring?

 That’s why I’m inviting you to see the opportunity to use summer as your time to recharge mind, body, and soul.
 And then parlay that into a way to regularly schedule Life Maintenance into your life when the busier seasons hit.
-Here are just nine ways to recharge your mind, body, and soul.
+Even if you can’t take a vacation, here’s a few ways to recharge your mind, body, and soul.

 Recharge Your Mind

 Take up a new hobby.
 One of the biggest complaints I hear from folks is that they are too busy to pursue a hobby, yet when they retire, find themselves hobby-less and bored.
+Research shows that hobbies make us not only happier, but feel less stressed.
 Make the time to learn a new skill, take up a sport you want to try, or pursue something creative.
 Learning invites the mind to be more flexible, which helps stave off dementia.